dattphan15/self-driving-car/README.md

 To accomplish this, you’ll use your knowledge of TypeScript object types to apply types to a variety of classes, properties, and methods.

 To create this program, we’re going to create a class named Car that we will make autonomous by adding typed properties and methods to it.
 By the end of the program, we’ll have a Car that can take control of steering and react to obstacles.

+**index.ts**: The file we’ll use to write a self-driving car program.

+**computer-vision.ts**: Contains a function that will generate random obstacles for our car to avoid.

+**tsconfig.json**: Defines the rules for TypeScript to compile code into JavaScript.